joshr2020/Atlas-Brief/README.md

   - Check out the surprisingly readable [GeoJSON specification](http://geojson.org/geojson-spec.html) (the parts about geometries aren't really relevant to us though, so feel free to skip them).
 - Basic HTML, CSS, and JavaScript
   - To learn, check out codecademy's short courses on HTML and CSS.
   - For review,  [Mozilla Developer Network](https://developer.mozilla.org/en-US/) is by far the best reference documentation out there.
+- Django and Wagtail
+	- The [Django docs](https://docs.djangoproject.com/en/2.0/) are excellent and have great tutorials.
+	- The [Wagtail website](https://wagtail.io/) is also great, but before you head straight to the documentation, try to get a feel for what a CMS is and why it might be useful for us.